ovh/docs/pages/web/cloud-web/manage-runtime/guide.en-ie.md

 > [!primary]
 >
-> Before you modify a runtime environment, please ensure that any websites or applications using it will not become unavailable as a result.
-You can view the number of multi-sites based on your runtime environment using the `Number of linked multi-sites` column.
-In the `Multi-site`{.action} tab, you can also view the runtime environment used for each domain looking at the table's `Runtime software` column.
+> Before you modify a runtime environment, ensure that you do not make a website or application using it unavailable as a result.
+You can view the number of multisites that are based on your runtime environment using the `Number of linked multisites` column.
+In the `Multisite`{.action} tab, you can view the runtime environment used for each domain, using the Runtime software column in the table that appears.
 >
+> To allow the removal of a runtime environment, you must first delete the multisite entries that use the runtime environment.

 To add or modify a runtime environment, go to the `Runtime environment`{.action} tab of the Cloud Web hosting plan concerned.
 Then: